 1. Be aware of online review sites.
 It’s important to understand how potential clients find you and also where past clients may leave reviews about your law firm.
 According to the presenters, these are the most popular online review sites that lawyers should be aware of: LinkedIn, Justia, Avvo, Yelp, LawyerRating, Martindale.com, Lawyers.com, Yahoo, Yellow Pages, Google Places and Google Business.

 2. Request and track feedback.
 The presenters explained that one of the best ways to obtain positive feedback is to request it from satisfied clients at the end of a case.
 If you request feedback and direct your clients to certain sites, it will make it easier to track what’s being said about you.
 One way to do this is to use the getFivestars service.
 And to locate other comments made about your law office, use tools like Mention or TalkWalker.

 3. Augment positive reviews.
-The presenters offered a number of ways to augment positive reviews, including: 1) adding them to your webpage, and 2) link to your Google+ page, and 4) claim and write thorough profile at well known lawyer directory sites.
+The presenters offered a number of ways to augment positive reviews, including adding them to your webpage and linking to your Google+ page.

 5. Provide exceptional client service.
 The final takeaway from this talk was that the best way to get positive online reviews is to do your absolute best to provide excellent representation.
 Obtain regular feedback from your clients throughout their cases by systemizing the feedback process and make sure to listen carefully to them.
 Be receptive to their comments, and, if necessary, make changes.
 Thank your clients at the close of each case and stay in touch so that you let them know that you appreciate their business.
 Happy clients often result in referrals so always stay top of mind.